DePaul vs. Louisville College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 DePaul Performance Insights

-- The Blue Demons are being outscored by 9.4 points per game with a -75 scoring differential overall.
-They put up 70.5 points per game (268th in college basketball) and give up 79.9 per contest (334th in college basketball).
+- The Blue Demons have a -75 scoring differential, falling short by 9.4 points per game.
+They're putting up 70.5 points per game to rank 268th in college basketball and are giving up 79.9 per outing to rank 334th in college basketball.

-- DePaul records 27.1 rebounds per game (353rd in college basketball) while allowing 33.1 per contest to its opponents.
-It is outrebounded by six boards per game.
+- DePaul ranks 353rd in college basketball at 27.1 rebounds per game.
+That's six fewer than the 33.1 its opponents average.

-- DePaul makes 7.4 three-pointers per game (186th in college basketball) at a 39.1% rate (27th in college basketball), compared to the 7.4 its opponents make while shooting 37.1% from beyond the arc.
+- DePaul makes 7.4 three-pointers per game (186th in college basketball) compared to its opponents' 7.4.
+It shoots 39.1% from deep while its opponents hit 37.1% from long range.

-- DePaul has lost the turnover battle on average this season, committing 13.8 per game (307th in college basketball action) while forcing 11.4 (247th in college basketball).
+- DePaul loses the turnover battle by 2.4 per game, committing 13.8 (307th in college basketball) while its opponents average 11.4.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.